Decoding the Apparent Horizon: A Coarse-Grained Holographic Entropy: Outer Entropy

 Hence the entropy $S[\rho']$ cannot exceed $\mathrm{Area}[\mu]/4G\hbar$.

 To prove that this inequality is saturated, we construct a bulk spacetime $M'$ (with the same outer wedge $O_{W}[\mu]$) satisfying Area$[X_{HRT}]=\mathrm{Area}[\mu]$.
-To specify the interior data in $M'$, we impose initial data on the boundary of $O_{W}[\mu]$, a null surface.
-We shall refer to this null surface as $N_{-k}$, as it is the null surface fired from $\mu$ in the $-k^{a}$ direction.
+To specify the interior data in $M'$, we impose initial data on $N_{-k}$, the null surface fired from $\mu$ in the $-k^{a}$ direction.
 We choose our initial data so that the surface $N_{-k}$ is \emph{stationary}; every cross-section has the same geometry.
-(The Appendix shows this construction satisfies the constraint equations, so that a spacetime solution $M'$ exists.)
+(The Appendix shows this construction satisfies the constraint equations, so that a spacetime solution $M'$ exists, due to $\nabla_{\ell}\theta_{k}<0$.)

-By following $N_{-k}$ far enough, we eventually come to an extremal surface $X$.
+By following $N_{-k}$ far enough, we eventually come to an extremal surface $X$ (see Appendix for details).
 Since $N_{-k}$ is stationary, Area$[X]=\mathrm{Area}[\mu]$.
 We can complete the spacetime by requiring it to be invariant under a CPT-reflection about $X$ (i.e. we reflect space and time about $X$ while exchanging matter with antimatter).
 See Fig.~\ref{fig:construction}.
 The resulting bulk $M'$ has two asymptotic boundaries, and therefore represents a pure state (analogous to the thermofield double wormhole construction~\cite{Mal01}).
 When the state $\rho'$ is restricted to a single boundary, the entropy $S[\rho']=X_{HRT}[M']$.
 (Note that the region $O_{W}[X_{HRT}]$ agrees with the original bulk geometry dual to $\rho$~\cite{CzeKar12, Wal12, HeaHub14, JafLew15, DonHar16,FauLew17}.)

-Because $N_{-k}$ is stationary and $\mu$ is minimal on a slice of $O_{W}[\mu]$, we now have an initial data slice $\Sigma$ on which $X$ is the minimal cross-section.
-Any other extremal surface $X'$ (even if it is not on the initial data Cauchy slice) has greater area than $X$:
+Because $N_{-k}$ is stationary and by assumption $\mu$ is minimal on a slice of $O_{W}[\mu]$, we now have an initial data slice $\Sigma$ on which $X$ is the minimal cross-section.
+Any other extremal surface $X'$ has greater area than $X$:

 where the first inequality comes from focusing of a null surface $N_{\pm k}[X']$ shot out from $X'$.
 Hence $X = X_{HRT}$, proving Eq.~\eqref{eq:SisA}.